 Dr Ellen Wiles

-I am a Lecturer in Creative Writing, and a novelist, anthropologist, and multidisciplinary artist.
+I am a Senior Lecturer in Creative Writing, and a novelist, anthropologist, and multidisciplinary artist.
 I previously worked as a barrister specialising in human rights law.
 My personal website is www.ellenwiles.com.

 My novel, The Invisible Crowd (HQ, 2017), explores the culture of immigration and asylum in the UK.
 It tells the story of an Eritrean asylum seeker, his barrister, and the various different people he meets in the UK on his quest for leave to remain.
 It was awarded a Victor Turner Prize for ethnographic writing.
 My second novel has been contracted by HarperCollins.
 My literary agent is Laura Macdougall at United Agents.

 Saffron Shadows and Salvaged Scripts: Literary Life in Myanmar Under Censorship and in Transition (Columbia University Press, 2015) is the first book to explore Myanmar's literature and culture in depth, and includes new literary translations, extended interviews with authors, and an exploration of the way in which literary creativity was shaped by legal and political restrictions in the country.